 Secondary School Students should indicate the name of their school.

-A title page template and entry form available on line and should be submitted along with the $60 entry fee for Adults and $30 Students.
+The entry form is available on line and should be submitted along with the $60 entry fee for Adults and $30 Students.

 Page 1.
 Should carry the title of the story but no information identifying the author.

 Pages should be numbered from the first page of text and should carry the title of the story in the header.